mgrauer/booklist/index.md

 * The Diary of a CEO: The 33 Laws of Business and Life, by Steven Barlett, 2023; Audiobook `4`
 * The E-Myth Revisited: Why Most Small Businesses Don't Work and What to Do About It, by Michael E Gerber, 2009; Audiobook `4`
 * Making Numbers Count: The Art and Science of Communicating Numbers, by Chip Heath and Karla Starr, 2002; Audiobook `4`
-* Clear Thinking: Turning Ordinary Moments into Extraordinary Results, by Shane Parrish, 2023; Audiobook `5`
-* The Righteous Mind: Why Good People Are Divided by Politics and Religion, by Jonathan Haidt, 2013; Audiobook `5`
 * To Sell Is Human: The Surprising Truth About Moving Others, by Daniel Pink, 2013; 272p `3`
-* Skin in the Game: Hidden Asymmetries in Daily Life, by Nassim Nicholas Taleb, 2018; Audiobook `4.5`
-* Range: Why Generalists Triumph in a Specialized World Kindle Edition, by David J. Epstein, 2019; Audiobook `5`
-* Made to Stick: Why Some Ideas Survive and Others Die, by Chip Heath and Dan Heath, 2007; 306p `4.5`
-* Good Strategy Bad Strategy: The Difference and Why It Matters, by Richard Rumelt, 2011; 338p `5` (reread)
-* The Origin of Species, by Charles Darwin, 1859; Audiobook `5`

 Did Not Finish
 * In Over Our Heads: The Mental Demands of Modern Life, by Robert Kegan, 1994; 355p Ideas `5` Editing `3` (Peopleware bookclub)